zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

   * Are webapps schemas created in ES, by the new Camunda Exporter
   * Is data exported into the indices
-  * Can Operate show data ? (right now just checking for basic functionality)
+  * Can Operate show data? (right now just checking for basic functionality)

-Additionally, I would like to understand how the performance looks like, the system behaves with two ES exporters (the old ES exporter and the new Camunda Exporter), and more.
+Additionally, I would like to understand what the performance looks like, how the system behaves with two ES exporters (the old ES exporter and the new Camunda Exporter), and more.

-For our experiment I use a [new defined realistic benchmark](https://github.com/camunda/camunda/issues/21472) (with a more complex process model).
+For our experiment, I use a [newly defined realistic benchmark](https://github.com/camunda/camunda/issues/21472) (with a more complex process model).
 More about this in a separate blog post.

 ### Expected

-I can deploy the newest helm charts (alpha stage), with disabling Importer manually and will be able to use Zeebe and Operate together.
-See verifications above.
+I can deploy the newest helm charts (alpha stage), by disabling Importer manually, and will be able to use Zeebe and Operate together.
+See the verifications above.

 ### Actual